ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Understanding Abstractive Captions with External Knowledge

-Conditioning is the technique through which user inputs are incorporated into the generation process.
-For the task of T2I generation, we utilize conditioning to conform the generated image to certain criteria provided as a text input.
-Text conditioning in T2I models is accomplished through embeddings extracted by text encoders such as CLIP \cite{Radford2021-ro}.
+Descriptive prompts primarily utilize semantic objects with minimal presence of syntactic variations, contextual cues, and NEs while abstractive captions from domains such as news media take full advantage of all these features \cite{Zhou2022-rj, Anantha-Ramakrishnan2025-je}.
+For the task of T2I generation, we utilize conditioning to conform the generated image to certain criteria provided in the text input.
+Text conditioning in T2I models is accomplished through embeddings extracted by text encoders such as CLIP.
 Encoders typically employ self-attention to analyze and assign importance scores to individual elements of the input sequence while retaining the global context information across the entire sequence.
-These encoders are trained on massively large image-caption pair datasets such as LAION \cite{Schuhmann2022-nd} and scraped from various web sources.
-The objective of generic image captions is to explain the various components of an image in a statement-like format.
 This simplifies the task of word importance estimation during the generation process with every word contributing directly towards a visual concept.
 Let $S_{desc}$ correspond to a descriptive caption, we can represent it as a collection of subject tokens $T_i$ where $i = 1, \dots, m; m \in Z$.

 Every subject is expected to either define or describe the properties of a visual concept present in the generated image.
-When generating $E_{desc}$ for a caption, each subject token is accompanied by a weight co-efficient $\alpha_i$.
+When generating embeddings $E_{desc}$ for a caption, each subject token is accompanied by a weight co-efficient $\alpha_i$.